-For a formula $\Phi= (X,C)$, a truth assignment is a mapping which assigns to each variable one of the two values $true$ or $false$.
+For a given formula $\Phi= (X,C)$ a truth assignment is a mapping which assigns to each variable one of the two values $true$ or $false$.
 A truth assignment satisfies a clause $c \in C$ if $c$ contains at least one literal whose value is $true$.
 A truth assignment satisfies a CNF formula (a Boolean formula in Conjunctive Normal Form) if it satisfies each of its clauses.
 Given a CNF formula $F$, the satisfiability problem asks to determine if there is a truth assignment satisfying $F$.
-We show that deciding the satisfiability of 3-SAT with the property that every literal appears in exactly 4 clauses (2 time negated and 2 times not negated), is $ \mathbf{NP} $-complete.
-We call this problem $(2/2/3)$-SAT.
-Note that if we consider 3-SAT problem with the property that every literal appears in 2 clauses (1 time positive and 1 time negative), then the problem is always satisfiable.
+We show that deciding the satisfiability of 3-SAT with the property that every variable appears in exactly four clauses (two times negated and two times not negated), is $ \mathbf{NP} $-complete.
+We call this problem $(2/2/3)$-SAT. \\ \\ {\em $(2/2/3)$-SAT problem.}\\ \textsc{Instance}: A 3-SAT formula $\Phi=(X,C)$ such that every variable appears in exactly four clauses (two times negated and two times not negated), also each clause contains at least two distinct variables. \\ \textsc{Question}: Is there a truth assignment for the variables $X$ of formula $\Phi$ such that each clause in $C$ has at least one true literal? \\ \\ Note that if we consider 3-SAT problem with the property that every variable appears in two clauses (one time positive and one time negative), then the problem is always satisfiable.
 Also, Tovey in \cite{tovey1984simplified} showed that instances of 3-SAT in which every variable occurs three times are always satisfiable (this is an immediate corollary of Hall's Theorem).
-Therefore our result is sharp.
-In other words, in terms of $(k,t,t')$ it is the tightest possible restriction in the sense that $k$-SAT remains $ \mathbf{NP} $-complete where each variable appears $t$ time positive and $t'$ time negative.
-Note that it is well known that 2-SAT can be solved in polynomial time.

-Also, note that the following similar restriction is mentioned in the book Computational Complexity by Papadimitriou (page 183): Allowing clauses of size 2 and 3, with each variable appearing 3 times, and each literal at most 2, is $\mathbf{NP} $-complete (but if all clauses have size 3 it is in $\mathbf{P} $).
-This is a nice dichotomy that immediately gives the guess that the $(2/2/3)$-SAT version shown here is $\mathbf{NP} $-complete.
+Also, the following similar restriction is mentioned in the book Computational Complexity by Papadimitriou (page 183): ``Allowing clauses of size two and three with each variable appearing three times and each literal at most two is $\mathbf{NP} $-complete (but if all clauses have size three it is in $\mathbf{P} $)."
+Motivated by above results, in this work we study the computational complexity of $(2/2/3)$-SAT problem.